Barbara Carr – Chair

 Madeleine Lutz, Ph.D.

 Madeleine was the Vice President of Organizational Development at Sun Health Corporation in Sun City, Arizona.
 Dr. Lutz was responsible for assisting the organization with planned change efforts.
 She directed the training and development and continuous quality improvement services for 3,700 employees and physicians.
 As an internal consultant to the senior management team she worked with integrating employee and organizational goals.
 She was administratively responsible for the Sun Health Geriatric Fellowship Program.
 Dr. Lutz has a doctorate in Higher and Adult Education from the University of Missouri-Columbia.
-She has a master in Adult Education with a focus in gerontology.
-Dr. Lutz has presented on a statewide and national level.
+She has a master in Adult Education with a focus in gerontology and has presented on a statewide and national level.
 She is also the proud grandmother of 11 grandchildren in her extended family.